-Diving Maldives Islands
+Diving the Maldives Islands

-Although the Maldives are known the world over for the stunning beaches and azure waters that typify the tropical idyll, its life beneath the water's surface is becoming ever more respected by divers in the know.
+Although the Maldives are known the world over for the stunning beaches and azure waters that typify the tropical idyll, its life beneath the water's surface is becoming ever more respected by scuba divers in the know.
 The Maldive Islands have some good coral reefs, but it's the abundance of marine life throughout the country that sets it apart from other dive destinations.

-Inside the atoll lagoons of the Maldives you often find pinnacles of rock vaulting up almost to the surface.
+Inside the atoll lagoons you often find pinnacles of rock vaulting up almost to the surface.
 They are known locally as 'Thilas' and are often bejewelled with sessile life forms.
 These formations bring water up from the ocean floor against their walls, feeding the sponges and soft corals that cling to its sides as well as creating an environment that supports a plethora of crustaceans and schools of resident fish.

 Slightly removed from the reefs, you are likely to spot the pelagics that frequent the Maldives, including manta rays and eagle rays and a variety of sharks including the mighty whale shark.
 Wherever you look there is likely to be something of interest going on and for many it is in the shallows where the best of the action takes place.
-Here the clear water, brightly illuminated by the sun's rays and playing host to great numbers of fish, provides an ideal environment both for photographers and divers alike.
+Here the clear water, brightly illuminated by the sun's rays and playing host to great numbers of fish, provides an ideal environment both for photographers and fun divers alike.

 During the El Niño of 1998 some shallower areas of the coral reefs were adversely affected by bleaching.
 However the accepted view is that while the reefs are returning to their former colourful glory, the larger marine life of the Maldives Islands has never dwindled and indeed many believe it has increased in numbers over the past few decades, at least partly as a result of the nation's recognition of the need for conservation.